asteinarson/knemm/README.md

 It can be noted that a given DB can either lag behind the merge state, it can be in sync with it, or even ahead of it.
 None of these are **wrong**.
 They are just states and differences.

 # Branches / modules
-**Branch** and **module** mean the same thing, it is simply the name put there in the claim ID.
+**Branch** and **module** mean the same thing.
+In terms of syntax it is simply the name put there in the claim ID.
 From the apps point of view, **module** is the better name, as what it allows for is to have several concurrent flows of migrations - representing loosely coupled software modules.

 One module (say **sales-order**) is the primary authority on the tables and columns it declares itself.
 But... it can depend on tables and columns from other modules (say **catalog-product**) and specify minimum database requirements it needs from that other module.